-Going through a divorce will likely have a major impact on your finances and assets, especially if the marital property is divvied up by a court.
+Going through a divorce will likely have a major impact on your finances and assets, especially if the marital property is divvied up by a court, as our Brooklyn estate planning attorney explains.
 Simply getting through the process is a big enough challenge, but there’s another critical step after the divorce is finalized that many people forget to address.
 Once you are no longer married, you need to update your estate planning to reflect your current marital status.

 What Happens to My Will After a Divorce?